 written by Dave Burr

-Feeding: Offer the Pink Spotted Shrimp Goby a mixed diet of mysis shrimp and finely chopped meaty foods 1-2 times per day.
+Feeding: Offer the Firefish Goby a mixed diet of mysis shrimp and zooplankton 4-6 times per week.
 Soaking all fish food with vitamins will help keep your fish healthier and make them less susceptible to disease.
 We recommend soaking food in garlic as well when adding new fish and whenever your notice ich or other disease in the aquarium.
 Garlic will help repel external parasites and will boost the fishes immunity.

 Feeding Tips: Remember to feed slowly.
 Leftover food will cause nitrates and phosphates to rise.
 If you see food falling to the sand bed and into the rocks, you should feed slower and give the fish a chance to eat before adding a little more.
 Using a turkey baster allows you to target food to different fish.
 For example you can feed the aggressive fish on one side of the tank and then squirt a little bit on the other side for the less aggressive fish.
 This way all the fish get a chance to eat enough.

 Water Conditions: 75-80° F; sg 1.024-1.026 (1.025 is ideal); pH 8.1-8.4 Ca 420-440 ppm, Alk 8-9.5 dKH, Mg 1260-1350, Nitrates <10ppm, Phosphates, < .10ppm